fbpx

 • Provide written notice of the intent to levy

-• Explain the reason for the levy, the seizure process, and the taxpayer’s options
+• Explain the reason for the levy and notice, the seizure process, and the taxpayer’s options

 • Deliver the notice in person or send it via registered mail

-As overwhelming as receiving an IRS Intent to Levy Notice can be, remember you have 30 days to appropriately respond and stop it from going into action.
+As overwhelming as receiving IRS Intent to Levy Notices can be, remember you have 30 days to appropriately respond to a hearing notice and stop it from going into action.

 What to Expect in a Notice of Intent to Levy?